Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: An Example

 where $\Phi^{-1}$ is the inverse of the cumulative distribution function of the standard normal distribution, $C \leq 0.4784$, and

-for spectral decompositions $\rho = \sum_i \lambda_i \ketbra{x_i}$ and $\sigma = \sum_j \mu_j \ketbra{y_i}$.
+for spectral decompositions $\rho = \sum_i \lambda_i \ketbra{x_i}$ and $\sigma = \sum_j \mu_j \ketbra{y_j}$.

-\autoref{fig:example_convergence_plot} depicts the quantities appearing in our theorem with the above definitions of $\E$ and $\F$, choosing $\varepsilon = 2^{-50}$, $\alpha_S = 0$, and $\alpha_P = 2^{-5}$.
+Note that, instead of comparing the type~II error decay rate of a parallel strategy with $m$ channel uses to the corresponding rate of an adaptive strategy with two channel uses, it might be more intuitive to compare the parallel strategy to a setup where the adaptive strategy with two channel uses is repeated $m/2$ times in parallel (so that the adaptive and parallel strategies have the same number of channel uses, and comparing rates is the same as comparing type~II errors).
+For this example, since the type~I error of the adaptive strategy was chosen to be zero, this is actually equivalent, as

+Our theorem (\autoref{thm:seq_par}) gives an upper bound on the extent to which all finite-length parallel strategies can have worse type~II errors compared to the adaptive strategy, or equivalently how large~$m$ has to be chosen to achieve similar performances.
+For this example specifically, due to \eqref{eq:example-adaptive-diff-1} and \eqref{eq:example-adaptive-diff-2} we can choose $\ell = 1$ in \autoref{thm:seq_par}, and hence also the parallel input state $\nu$ in \autoref{thm:seq_par} will just be $\nu = \rho_1^{\otimes m}$.

+\autoref{fig:example_convergence_plot} depicts our lower bound (from \autoref{thm:seq_par}) on the performance of a parallel strategy for the given adaptive strategy, together with the actual performance of the parallel strategy choosing $\rho_1^{\otimes m}$ as the input state.
+For the figure we chose $\kappa = 2^{-50}$, $\alpha_a = 0$, and $\alpha_p = 2^{-5}$.
+The parameters are chosen to make the following features nicely visible simultaneously in one plot: $(i)$ the range of $m$ where the parallel strategy is worse, $(ii)$ the range of $m$ where it surpasses the adaptive strategy, and $(iii)$ our bound.
 For $c_\ell$ in \autoref{thm:seq_par} we used \eqref{eq:definition_cl} with a numerical optimization over $\gamma_1$.
-One finds that there is a region of $m$ for which the sequential strategy is better, and the parallel one is lower bounded fairly tightly by our bound.
-The given sequential strategy involves only two channel uses, and is not necessarily optimal; hence it eventually gets surpassed by the parallel one for large $m$.
+One finds that there is a range of values for $m$ for which the adaptive strategy is better, and the parallel strategy is lower bounded fairly tightly by our bound.
+As the given adaptive strategy is not asymptotically optimal it is eventually surpassed by the parallel strategy.